siimple/siimple-icons/README.md

 # siimple-icons

-A suite of SVG icons for web, desktop and mobile projects.
+> siimple-icons is a suite of scalable icons for web, desktop and mobile projects.

 ## Usage